githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/3-create-use-share-workflows.md

 You can also create your own workflows to share with your organization.
 These workflows will appear alongside the GitHub-provided workflows.

-Anyone with write permission to a repository can set up GitHub Actions workflows for CI/CD or other automation.
+Anyone with write permission to a repository can set up GitHub Actions workflows for CI/CD or other automation with the following steps:
 1. On GitHub.com, navigate to the main page of the repository
 2. Under your repository name, click **Actions**
 3. Click **New workflow**
 4. The *Choose a workflow* page shows a selection of recommended workflows.
 Find the workflow that you want to use, then click **Configure**
    - If the workflow contains comments detailing additional setup steps, follow these steps.
 Many of the workflow have corresponding guides
    - Some workflows use secrets.
 For example, `${{ secrets.npm_token }}`.
 If the workflow uses a secret, store the value described in the secret name as a secret in your repository
    - Optionally, make additional changes.
 For example, you might want to change the value of `on` to change when the workflow runs
 5. Click **Start commit**
 6. Write a commit message and decide whether to commit directly to the default branch or to open a pull request